evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Evaluation

 \section{Evaluation}

-In the present Section, a comparative evaluation of the event-based facial expression recognition is performed, including: (i) an evaluation of the performance effects of TIE variants and the use of LSTM (Section \ref{sec:eval}), (ii) a comparative analysis of proposed method and state-of-the-art methods (Section \ref{sec:sotacom}), and (iii) an ablation study that shows the contribution of the different techniques used in the proposed classification architecture is performed (Section \ref{sec:ablation}).
+In the present Section, a comparative evaluation of the event-based facial expression recognition is performed, including: \begin{inparaenum}[i)] \item an evaluation of the performance effects of TIE variants and the use of LSTM (Section~\ref{sec:eval}), \item a comparative analysis of the proposed method and state-of-the-art methods (Section~\ref{sec:sotacom}), and \item an ablation study that shows the contribution of the different techniques used in the proposed classification architecture is performed (Section~\ref{sec:ablation}). \end{inparaenum}